omkara/FirstProject/Readme.txt

+Hello world!!!

 This is my first experince to Git

 After that I learn some tutorial from the youtube